 There are some interesting results, and they generally do not constitute good news for the dental profession.

 First, compared to a similar survey released just over ten years ago, the prevalence of embezzlement in practices is noticeably up.
 The 2008 survey had found that 35% of respondents had been victims of embezzlement.
 The survey released in February 2020 showed that 48% of those responding had been embezzled.
-This increase of 13 percentage points in a 10-year period is significant and should be a cause for alarm among practice owners.
+This increase of 13 percentage points in ten years is significant and should be a cause for alarm among practice owners.
 The logical conclusion is that embezzlement will sooner or later affect more than 90% of practice owners.

-The 2020 survey did something that the previous survey did not – for those who had been embezzled, it asked them how many times they had been victimized.
+The 2020 survey did something that the previous survey did not.
+For those who had been embezzled, it asked them how many times they had been victimized.
 From those who had reported being embezzled, 26% (i.e., 54% of those who had been victims) indicated that it had happened once, 23% of victims reported being stolen from twice, 5% of those stolen from declared three embezzlements and an astonishing 18% (which is 8% of all dentists surveyed) confirmed having been victims at least four times.

 As you can see, almost half of the stealing employees had been employed for four or more years.

-The survey asked how the embezzlement was discovered.
-Predictably, there was a wide variety of answers, ranging from reported by another employee (28%) to discovered when changing accountants (3%).
+The survey asked how embezzlement was discovered.
+Predictably, there was a wide variety of answers, ranging from reported by another employee (28%) to discovery when changing accountants (3%).
 While the ADA did not do this in its survey, one additional analysis that we performed was to taxonomize the means of discovery into two categories; embezzlement discovered by the planned operation of a practice’s system of controls (of which an example would be discovery by reviewing the audit trail in a practice’s software) and stealing discovered by some chance occurrence (for example, when discovery is caused by a patient complaining about their account).
 This analysis revealed that only 17% of embezzlement was discovered through the systems employed by practices, with a staggeringly high 83% revealed through unpredictable events.
-Clearly practice systems are not providing the protection that practice owners believe they are.
+Clearly, practice systems are not providing the protection that practice owners believe they are.
 David Harris, Prosperident’s CEO, is part of a group writing a series of articles designed to help practice owners receive a higher level of protection from their systems.
 The first article in the series is available here — https://www.dentistryiq.com/practice-management/financial/article/14073216/busting-embezzlement-part-1the-problem.

 Our Embezzlement Risk Assessment Questionnaire provides an excellent way for a practice owner to evaluate the behavior of employees.
 It is available at a modest cost in our electronic store at www.prosperident.com/store.